We always have presses and fixed cup tools on hand and ready to ship.

 Fixed Cup Tool.

 Multi-Task ToolMost presses are used to install and remove bicycle crank cotters.
-But people (Usually Australians for some reason.) have purchased them for other purposes.
+But customers (Usually Australians for some reason.) have purchased them for other purposes.

 I also sell a special version with a wider slot, for cotters larger than 10mm, such as the rectagular tapered ones sometimes found on antique "Ordinaries".